tbd-ai/tbd-tools/Metric_Analysis/README.md

 ![Single-Precision Function Unit Utilization](https://i.imgur.com/CcQANbE.png)

 Once you have obtained both files, you can analyze them with the two utilities in this directory. *Metric_analysis.py* is to be used with the complete csv file, and *Summary_metric_analysis.py* is to be used with the summary csv file.

  ```bash
 $ python Metric_analysis.py metrics_full.csv > full_output.log
 $ python Summary_metric_analysis.py metrics_summary.csv > summary_output.log
 ```
+For larger csv files, such as those obtained from profiling for many iterations, it is recommended that you use summary mode instead.
+Otherwise, some values may incorrectly be reported as 0.
+Note that when using summary mode, your results will not be exact; however, for a close estimation it should suffice.